AlleyCH/AlleyCH.github.io/_posts/edit.md

   //...
   ```

 This code snippet is from [valagobjectmodule.vala][valagobjectmodule.vala] and it's calling CCodeFunction (again from the valaccodefunction.vala).
-What this would out put is something that looks like this in C:
+What this would output is something that looks like this in C:

   ``` C
     void _vala_get_property (GObject *object, guint property_id, GValue *value, GParamSpec *pspec) {